Active Grant Programs

 Tulare County Sheriff’s Office RSAT Project: The TCSO RSAT program proposes to deliver an evidence-based substance abuse recovery program to county jail inmates at the Men’s Correctional Facility.
 The program can house up to 64 participants and uses Cognitive Behavioral Therapy interventions to change the behaviors and attitudes of the inmates regarding criminal thinking and substance abuse issues.
 The in-custody portion of the program is between 4 and 6 months in length and an aftercare component is offered for up to 12 months post-release.
 The last month of the in-custody program focuses on reentry into the community.
 The offender leaves with a discharge plan and identified goals upon their release.

-For information about the Title II Grant Program (anticipated awards October 2019) click here.
+For more information about the TYD Program, click here.

 This program utilized a variety of funding sources to enable cities, counties, and community-based organizations to acquire, renovate, and construct youth centers and youth shelters.
 The program helped to create 99 facilities throughout California.

 The Youth Centers and Youth Shelters Program involves four allocations of funds dedicated to the renovation and construction of local centers and shelters serving at-risk youth.

 - The County Correctional Facility Capital Expenditure and Youth Facility Bond Act of 1988 (Proposition 86) provided $25 million for the acquisition, construction, renovation, and equipping of youth centers and shelters.
 These funds were awarded to 41 youth centers and 28 youth shelters.

 - Ten years later, the Legislature passed AB 2796, which established the Gang Violence Prevention, Detention, and Public Protection Act and provided another $25 million for to nonprofit agencies to acquire, renovate and construct youth centers (Chapter 499, Statutes of 1998).
 This appropriation funded 24 additional centers.